MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Export-AzureRmDataLakeStoreItem.md

 ```

 ### -PerFileThreadCount
-Indicates the maximum number of threads to use per file.
-Default will be computed as a best effort based on folder and file size
+Specifies the maximum number of threads to use per file.
+The default value is ten (10).

 ```yaml
 Type: System.Int32